 Austin, TX 78735

-The entrance to our parking lot is located off of Rialto Blvd.
-You may also park in the circle drive off of Rialto or along Terravista Blvd next to the side of the building.
-If you park on Terravista you may enter through the side door located on the east side of the building.
-When you enter through this door the sanctuary is to your right.
+The entrance to our parking lot is located off Rialto Blvd.
+You may also park in the circle drive off Rialto or along Terravista Blvd next to the side of the building.
+If you park on Terravista, you may enter through the side door located on the east side of the building.
+When you enter through this door, the sanctuary is to your right.

-Facing our campus from the parking lot the sanctuary will be the set of double-doors to your right.
-There is a Welcome Table in the narthex where you can find information about what is currently happening at All Saints.
-If you arrive early, help yourself to some coffee, or grab a donut or bagel between services in the Hospitality Room.
-Worship begins at 9:15 & 11:00 in the sanctuary.
-We have receptions for Newcomers after each service about once a month.
-Find dates here.
+Facing our campus from the parking lot, the entrance to the Interim Sanctuary is the set of double-doors to your right.
+There is a Welcome Table in the Gallery where you can find information about what is currently happening at All Saints.
+If you arrive early, help yourself to some coffee, or enjoy a donut or bagel between services in the Hospitality Room.
+Worship begins at 9:15 & 11:00 in the Interim Sanctuary.

 You will find a wide variety of dress on Sunday mornings at All Saints – from jeans and t-shirts to suits and dresses.